Ancient ceroplast from the 19th century of Nordic origin

 Description

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next style is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
-Selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are all antique products in Rococo style and Louis XV style.
+The next is Baroque, whose name derives from the Portuguese barocco – which translates to an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Additionally, mythology and ancient times inspired the design, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the former era.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive.
+It used brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas or broadly understood chest furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that each country perceived furniture production differently, so each style had its unique character in a given nation.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details